EducationalTestingService/rsmtool/README.md

 ## Example

-You can out RSMTool as follows:
+You can try out RSMTool as follows:

 1. Go to the `example` folder.
 This folder contains the training and test set features for a simple scoring system built to automatically score the responses from the [2012 Kaggle Automated Student Assessment Prize competition](https://www.kaggle.com/c/asap-aes).
 2. Make sure to activate the conda environment where you installed rsmtool (e.g., `source activate rsmtool`)